The Security Console does not currently support "Round Robin" LDAP configurations.

 Complete the following steps to configure an LDAP integration as an external authentication source.

 Define an external authentication source

-- In the Console > Authentication section, click Manage console authentication: 2FA and SSO.
+- On the Administration page, go to Console > Authentication: 2FA and SSO.

 - Click the Enable authentication source checkbox.